To recognize innovative, life-enhancing interior design that contributes to the quality of healthcare

 - Long-Term Care/Assisted Living Facilities

-- Health and Fitness Wellness Facilities
+- Health & Fitness Wellness Facilities

-- Landscape Design (healing gardens, etc.)
+- Landscape Design (interior and exterior; healing gardens, etc.)

 - Conceptual Design (professional, unbuilt projects)

-- Student Design Work [Student work is awarded]
+- Student Design Work [students only category]

 Professional Entries for Built, Completed Work